Are You GGG?

 In a sample of long-term couples (together for 11 years on average), we found people who were higher in sexual communal strength reported higher levels of daily sexual desire and were more likely to maintain their desire over time.
-People who began the study with high sexual communal strength maintained desire over a 4-month period, whereas those who started off low in sexual communal strength had declined sexual desire.
-2
+People who began the study with high sexual communal strength maintained desire over a 4-month period, whereas those who started off low in sexual communal strength saw a decline in their sexual desire.2

-This post was originally written for the website Science of Relationships www.scienceofrelationships.com
+This post was originally written for Science of Relationships.

 1 Kogan, A., Impett, E., Oveis, C. Hui, B., Gordon, A. Keltner, D. (2010).
 When giving feels good: The intrinsic benefits of sacrifice in romantic relationships for the communally motivated.
 Psychological Science, 21, 1918-1924.